- Fire Watch

 Fire Code permits are required , but not limited to the following: Tent Structures, Underground Tank removal, Open Flame/Burning, Exhibits and Trade Shows, High Piled Combustible Storage, and Special Assemblies.

 Every submittal shall include a fire code application, fee, and other applicable documentation.
-Applications can be obtained from the Fire Administration Office at 1399 Rollins Road, Burlingame.
+Applications can be obtained from the Fire Administration Office at 1399 Rollins Road, Burlingame or can be downloaded.

 Construction Fire Permits